 Can foreigners apply for a mortgage in Portugal?

-Yes, foreigners can apply for a mortgage in Portugal.
-The process is open to both residents and non-residents.
+Indeed, foreigners can apply for a mortgage in Portugal.
+Moreover, the process is open to both residents and non-residents.

 What are the general requirements for applying for a mortgage in Portugal as a foreigner?

-The specific requirements may vary between banks, but generally, you will need: A valid passport, proof of income, proof of residence, a Portuguese fiscal number (NIF).
+The specific requirements may vary between banks; however, generally, you will need the following: A valid passport, proof of income, proof of residence, and a Portuguese fiscal number (NIF).

 Can I apply for a mortgage in Portugal before moving there?

-Yes, it is possible to apply for a mortgage before moving to Portugal.
-Many banks offer online application processes that allow you to initiate the mortgage application remotely or in alternative you can choose to work with a mortgage broker.
+Certainly, it is possible to apply for a mortgage before moving to Portugal.
+Additionally, many banks offer online application processes that allow you to initiate the mortgage application remotely.
+Alternatively, you can choose to work with a mortgage broker.

 How much can I borrow for a mortgage in Portugal?